ruang-belajar/bahasa-latin/docs/basics-1.md

 # VERB
 ## NEW WORD: **spectō**
-MEANING _I watch, I do watch, I am watching_
+MEANING: _I watch, I do watch, I am watching_

 **Spectō** is our first action verb in Latin.
 It means _I watch, I do watch_, or _I am watching_.
 You can use words such as **ego** and **nōn** along with **spectō**, just as you would with **sum**.